gitlabhq/gitlabhq/doc/administration/gitlab-geo/overview.md

 - You should point your database connection to a Slave replicated instance.
 - Your secondary node should be allowed to communicate by HTTP/HTTPS and SSH with your primary node (make sure your firewall is not blocking that).

-## Current limitations

-- You cannot push code to secondary nodes
-- Git LFS is not supported yet
-- Git Annex is not supported yet
-- Wiki's are not being replicated yet
-- Git clone from secondaries by HTTP/HTTPS only (ssh-keys aren't being replicated yet)

-## Frequently Asked Questions

-### Can I use Geo in a disaster recovery situation?

-There are limitations to what we replicate (see Current limitations).
-In an extreme data-loss situation you can make a secondary Geo into your primary, but this is not officially supported yet.

-### What data is replicated to a secondary node?

-We currently replicate project repositories and the whole database.
-This means user accounts, issues, merge requests, groups, project data, etc., will be available for query.
-We currently don't replicate user generated attachments / avatars or any other file in `public/upload`.
-We also don't replicate LFS / Annex or artifacts data (`shared/folder`).

-### Can I git push to a secondary node?

-No. All writing operations (this includes `git push`) must be done in your primary node.

-### How long does it take to have a commit replicated to a secondary node?

-All replication operations are asynchronous and are queued to be dispatched in a batched request every 10 seconds.
-Besides that, it depends on a lot of other factors including the amount of traffic, how big your commit is, the connectivity between your nodes, your hardware, etc.